Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Datasets

-\paragraph{Zhihu QA} Based on a Chinese question answering dataset collected from Zhihu, where the users can post and answer questions as well as liking or sharing them, we randomly sampled 588 examples.\footnote{\url{https://huggingface.co/datasets/zirui3/zhihu_qa}} They span life, technology, art, science, emotion, law, fashion, humor, and China-specific cultures.
-For emotion-rich questions, we specially collected across 10 topics including breaking-up, quarrel, happiness, marriage issue, divorce, depression, inferiority, parents, forgiveness, future concern (10 questions for each), emphasizing emotional and humorous responses.
-Then we collect corresponding responses from a multilingual LLM \gptfouro and a Chinese SOTA model \qwenturbo.
+\paragraph{Zhihu QA} We used a Chinese question-answering dataset from Zhihu, a popular platform where users post, answer, like, and share questions.
+From this dataset, we randomly sampled 588 examples.\footnote{\url{huggingface.co/datasets/zirui3/zhihu_qa}} These cover diverse topics such as life, technology, art, science, emotion, law, fashion, humor, and China-specific culture.
+For emotion-rich scenarios, we additionally curated questions across ten themes, including breakups, quarrels, happiness, marriage, divorce, depression, inferiority, parents, forgiveness, and future concerns (10 questions per theme), emphasizing emotionally expressive and occasionally humorous responses.
+We then collected corresponding answers generated by a multilingual LLM (\gptfouro) and a Chinese SOTA model (\qwenturbo).

-\paragraph{Junior and Senior High School Student Essays} We sampled 600 Chinese student essays from \citet{song-etal-2020-multi}, attempting to ensure the uniform distribution over the genre of an essay and the grade of the student.\footnote{Each instance includes the essay, and the genre (character, narratives, scenery, objects, argumentative and prose) and the rating (bad, moderate, good, excellent) of the essay, and the grade of the student (7-9 is junior and 10-12 is senior high school).} However, the dataset does not provide the corresponding problem statements or titles of essays, making it challenging to generate the counterpart by LLMs.
-To produce the high school student essays by LLMs, we approached by collecting: (i) essay problem statements of Gaokao from 1977 to 2024, along with some junior high school problems, in total of 376 problems, and (ii) 51 (problem, essay) pairs, with the excellent essays published in the website as the human text.\footnote{\url{https://docs.google.com/spreadsheets/d/1iwtnQkamxoqnThWUT9F007WUHm1XmNESAwSVFM8xNdU/edit?usp=sharing}} We sampled 300 problem statements from (i), prioritizing the latest years, and the whole set of (2), and then generate machine counterparts by \claude-3.5-Sonnet and \chatglmfour.
+\paragraph{Junior and Senior High School Student Essays} We sampled 600 Chinese student essays from \citet{song-etal-2020-multi}, ensuring a balanced distribution across essay genres and student grade levels.\footnote{Each instance includes the essay, its genre (e.g., narrative, argumentative), a quality rating (bad to excellent), and the student grade (7–9 for junior, 10–12 for senior high school).} Since the dataset does not include corresponding prompts or essay topics, generating LLM counterparts is non-trivial.
+To address this, we collected: (i) 376 essay prompts from Gaokao exams (1977–2024) and junior high school assignments, and (ii) 51 (prompt, essay) pairs with high-quality human-written essays.\footnote{\url{https://docs.google.com/spreadsheets/d/1iwtnQkamxoqnThWUT9F007WUHm1XmNESAwSVFM8xNdU/edit?usp=sharing}}

+We sampled 300 prompts from (i), prioritizing recent years, combined them with all examples from (ii), and generated machine-written essays using \claude-3.5-Sonnet and \chatglmfour to ensure diversity and quality.